 The DFL has announced the distribution of media revenues for the rights period of the 2021/22 to 2024/25 seasons.

-For the 2021/22 season, the DFL plans to distribute a total of around EUR 1.073 billion to the clubs in the 1st and 2nd Bundesliga.
+For the 2021/22 season, the DFL plans to distribute a total of around EUR 1.073 billion to the clubs from national tv revenue in the 1st and 2nd Bundesliga.
 Around EUR 250 million of this will go to the clubs in the 2.
 Bundesliga, with the remainder going to the clubs from the 1.
 Bundesliga.

 In the next years, the DFL calculates the following figures: